Entry requirements for Indonesia

 - Cafes and restaurants: Ithaka Warung (Asian and Spanish food), Warung Local (traditional food), Copenhagen Canggu, BGS (best coffee in Canggu), La Baracca (good pizza), Ji Restaurant Bali (Japanese restaurant with views), HoiAn by MeVui (Vietnamese food), Tygr, Ling-Ling’s (Seminyak)… There are plenty!

 - Surf.
 Canggu is full of surfers.
-His waves are perfect for those who are just getting into this sport.
-On Batu Bolong beach you will find several stalls where you can rent equipment or hire a class.
+The waves are perfect for those who are just getting into this sport.
+On Batu Bolong beach you will find several stalls where you can rent equipment or book a lesson.

 - Beach clubs: Potato Head Beach Club (Seminyak), La Brisa (on Sundays there is a market of local products from 10:00 a.m. to 4:00 p.m.).